-- clothing that reflects racist, sexist, violent and obscene or substance (alcohol, drug) related slogans and/or symbols - articles of clothing or accessories that may be used as a weapon such as chains, studs, metal spiked belts, etc. - gang related activities such as display of "colors" or signs - wording on back of shorts, pants, skirts and dresses - short skirts/dresses/ shorts no shorter than the length of the longest fingertip with the arms fully extended - clothing that exposes any midriff or underwear including bras and straps (less than one inch) and underpants - gym shorts, running shorts, and boxer shorts - outerwear boxer shorts and pajamas - spandex bike pants - cut-off tee shirts, half -shirts - halters/spaghetti straps - tank tops - low cut necklines, backless apparel - mesh shirts, see through blouses - bathing suits, leotards/body suits - flip flops, athletic/beach sandals, roller sneakers, and excessively high heels - hats, headwear-except for medical or religious reasons with the approval of the principal - outside coats or jackets in class unless building conditions necessitate additional clothing (at teacher discretion)

-Any staff member questioning the appropriateness of a student's attire may send that student to an administrator for a decision as to whether the student is in violation of the dress policy.
+· clothing that reflects racist, sexist, violent and obscene or substance (alcohol, drug) related slogans and/or symbols

+- articles of clothing or accessories that may be used as a weapon such as chains, studs, metal spiked belts, etc. - gang related activities such as display of "colors" or signs

+· wording on back of shorts, pants, skirts and dresses

+· short bottoms - no shorter than the length of the longest fingertip with the arms fully extended

+- clothing that exposes any midriff or underwear including bras and straps (less than one inch and underpants) No low riding pants that may expose boxer shorts/undergarments - · gym shorts, running shorts, and boxer shorts - · outerwear boxer shorts and pajamas - · spandex bike pants - · cut-off tee shirts, half -shirts - halters/spaghetti straps/muscle shirts - · low cut necklines, backless apparel - mesh shirts, see through shirts - · bathing suits, leotards/bodysuits - flip flops, athletic/beach sandals, roller sneakers, and excessively high heels - hats, headwear, hoods, helmet, except for medical or religious reasons, with the approval of the principal - outside coats or jackets in class unless building conditions necessitate additional clothing (at teacher discretion) - \Any staff member questioning the appropriateness of a student's attire may send that student to an administrator for a decision as to whether the student is in violation of the dress policy.
 If a student's dress is deemed inappropriate, he/she will be asked to change.
-If the student cannot change or resolve the issue, a parent/guardian will be contacted to bring appropriate attire.
+If the student cannot change or resolve the issue, a parent/guardian will be contacted to bring appropriate attire. - \The principal at the primary level will have some discretion when interpreting specific provisions of the standards of dress as they relate to young children.